massgov/mayflower-patternlab/.github/CONTRIBUTING.md

 Pull requests (PRs) let you tell others about changes you've pushed to a repository on GitHub.
 Once a pull request is opened, you can discuss and review the potential changes with collaborators and add follow-up commits before the changes are merged into the repository.

 1. Follow the steps on [Github Help: Creating a pull request from a fork](https://help.github.com/articles/creating-a-pull-request-from-a-fork/).
-    - Make sure that the "base fork" points to `massgov/mayflower` and that "base" (branch) points to `dev`.
+    - Make sure that the "base fork" points to `massgov/mayflower` and that "base" (branch) points to `dev` for features, `master` for production bug fixes.
     - For your PR title, please use: `TICKET Description of ticket`, i.e. `DP-1234 Add back-to button on Announcement template`.
 Follow the PR template for the rest of the information.
 Keep in mind:
         - Anyone could be reading this Pull Request, so the content and tone may inform people other than those taking part, now or later.
         - Be explicit about what feedback you want, if any: a quick pair of eyes on the code, discussion on the technical approach, critique on design, a review of copy.